near/NEPs/specs/Standards/Sould Bound Token/README.md

 ### Neutral

 - The API partially follows the NEP-171 (NFT) standard.
-The proposed design is to have native SBT API and make it possible for issuer contracts to support NFT based queries if needed (such contract will have a limitation of only issuing SBTs with one `KindID` only).
+The proposed design is to have native SBT API and make it possible for issuer contracts to support NFT based queries if needed (such contract will have a limitation of only issuing SBTs with one `ClassId` only).

 ### Negative